briantbailey/ITM569-iOS/README.md

 ##iOS Support

 The application is targeted to iOS 6.1.
 I only tesed the application in the emulator and not on an actual device.
-It should work on the 3.5" iPhone, 3.5" Retina iPhone, and 4" Retina iPhone.
+It will run on the 3.5" iPhone, 3.5" Retina iPhone, and 4" Retina iPhone.

 ####GPS Testing:####